cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### redelegation

-The `redelegation` command allow user to query a redelegation record based on delegator and a source and destination validator address.
+The `redelegation` command allows users to query a redelegation record based on delegator and a source and destination validator address.

 Usage: